Primakov doctrine

 The Primakov doctrine is a Russian political doctrine formulated in the 1990s.
-It assumes that the national security of the Russian Federation relies on its superpower status and therefore Russia cannot allow the formation of a unipolar international order led by the United States.
+It assumes that the national security of Russia relies on its superpower status and therefore Russia cannot allow the formation of a unipolar international order led by the United States.

 History

 The doctrine takes its name from Yevgeny Primakov, who was appointed as the Minister of Foreign Affairs of the Russian Federation by President Boris Yeltsin in 1996.
 Primakov led the efforts to redirect the foreign policy of Russia away from the West by advocating the formation of a strategic trilateral alliance of Russia, China and India to create a counterbalance to the United States in Eurasia.

-The Primakov doctrine revolves around five key ideas: Firstly, Russia is viewed as an indispensable actor who pursues an independent foreign policy; Secondly, Russia ought to pursue a multipolar world managed by a concert of major powers; Thirdly, Russia ought to pursue supremacy in the former Soviet sphere of influence and should pursue Eurasian integration; Fourthly, Russia ought to oppose NATO expansion; Fifthly, Russia should pursue a partnership with China.
+The Primakov doctrine revolves around five key ideas: First, Russia is viewed as a powerful actor who pursues an independent foreign policy; Second, Russia ought to pursue a multipolar world managed by a concert of major powers; Third, Russia ought to pursue supremacy in the former Soviet sphere of influence and should pursue Eurasian integration; Fourth, Russia ought to oppose NATO expansion; Fifth, Russia should pursue a partnership with China.

 The doctrine led to the gestation of a Russia, India and China trilateral format, which would eventually become the BRICS.